 A Catalog is a great way to keep your images organised too.
 By rule, you need at least one Catalog for Lightroom to work.
-All the information regarding your images is stored there, and it needs to be backed up periodically.
+All the information regarding your pictures is stored there, and it needs to be backed up periodically.

 You could make more Catalogs based on location, event, year or even field of photography.
 This can lead to confusion but will allow Lightroom to work faster and more efficiently.

 - Copy, Move or Add.
 When you first import images into Lightroom, you are presented with three options.
 Copy will let you copy from your memory card in the format you shot them in.
 Move will move your image folder to a new location, and they will no longer exist at the previous location.
-Add will simply add the photos you select to the database in their original location.
+Add will add the photos you select to the database in their original location.

-For copyright assurances, add your name and address, so that there is no mistaking who the image belongs to.
+For copyright assurances, add your name and email address, so that there is no mistaking who the image belongs to.